orignlkartik1/Awesome-DSA-Problems-Solution/README.md

 This repository is created to **help students understand problem-solving approaches**, improve logic, and prepare for **coding interviews & contests**.

 ---
+# Idea behind this

+This is a attempt to create all in one DSA platforms problems solutions and approaches on one repository, which helps students to understand diifrent approaches and mindset (Intuition) behind the problem solving.

+---

 ## What This Repository Offers